ivdort/dl2-callibrated-lm/blogpost.md

 > This secion explain our research objective on testing the prediction on the hallucination rate difference between systematic and arbitrary facts

-In the paper, the predictions are based on very minialistic setting.
+In the paper, the predictions are based on very minimalistic setting.
 Here, we would like to test whether the theory holds in more realistic settings.

 Specifically, we would like to see whether the theoretical prediction on differences between hallucination rate on systematic facts and arbitrary facts are true.